cmorisse/vscode-ikp3db/README.md

 * Evaluate Expressions
 * Local Debugging (compatible with VS Code `Remote Development - Remote SSH`)
 * Multi-threaded debugging (see [documentation](documentation/multi_threaded.md))

-## Features availables in the debugger but not yet in this extension

 * Remote (docker) debugging over TCP

 ## Features not available